 Gateway collects and provides access to information about how taxes and other public dollars are budgeted and spent by Indiana's local units of government.

 (b) A political subdivision shall prominently display on the main Internet web page of the political subdivision's Internet web site the link provided by the department to the Indiana transparency Internet web site established under IC 5-14-3.7.

 Indiana Gateway for Government Units is the collection platform for local units of government to submit required data to the State of Indiana, as well as a public access tool for citizens.
 It represents a unique partnership between the State of Indiana and the Indiana Business Research Center at IU's Kelley School of Business, with initial support from the Lilly Endowment and sustainable support from the State of Indiana.

-Through the site you can view proposed budget and property tax levy notices and public hearing information for your county, for specific properties, and sign up for budget alerts via email.
+Through the site, you can view the proposed budget and property tax levy notices and public hearing information for your county, for specific properties, and sign up for budget alerts via email.